kendradw/SS-Resource-Management-Admin/README.md

 #### How it works:
 - sb = SmartsheetBot(username, password)
 - auto_login()
-  - Logs in to Smarthseet with username/password for automation@dowbuilt.com (MFA not required)
+  - Logs in to Smarthseet with username/password for automation@dowbuilt.com
 - track_workload(sheet_url)
   - Simulates clicking the "Track Workload" button for the given sheet_url